 What can Acupuncture help with?

 There is an increasing amount of research on the safe use of Acupuncture treatment.
 The research on the effectiveness of Acupuncture naturally differs according to each specific condition and new studies are constantly coming out showing the potential benefits of Acupuncture for treating various conditions.
-Acupuncture is unanimously recognised as a safe treatment which has been found to produce little to no adverse side effects.
+Acupuncture is unanimously recognised as a safe treatment which has been found to produce minimal non-serious adverse side effects.
 The list bellow shows conditions we commonly see in our Clinics;

 - Back Pain

 - Auto-immune disorders such as MS and Crohn’s disease